dirigeants/klasa/tutorials/PieceStores.md

 		super(...args);
 		// make a new GenreStore
 		this.genres = new GenreStore();
-		// Regester the GenreStore to be init, and available to be used as an arg to be looked up in commands, and for genres themselves to be able to be used as an arg to be looked up in commands for reload/enable/disable ect.
-Wew... this.registerStore(this.genres).registerPiece('genre', this.genres);
+		// Regester the GenreStore to be loaded, init, and available to be used as an arg to be looked up in commands this.registerStore(this.genres)
+		// Registers genres themselves to be able to be used as an arg to be looked up in commands for reload/enable/disable ect. this.registerPiece('genre', this.genres);
+		// optionally we can add more aliases for the piece this.registerPiece('musicgenre', this.genres);
 	}

 }